How Do I Participate in the Class Action for Mirena IUD Birth Control Problems?

 Mirena IUD Class Action vs. MDL

-In April 2013, the Mirena litigation was centralized in the Southern District of New York as part of an MDL, or Multidistrict Litigation.
-Many people confuse this with a Mirena class action, but there are important differences.
+In April 2013, the Mirena perforation litigation was centralized in the Southern District of New York as part of an MDL, or Multidistrict Litigation.
+In 2018, a global settlement agreement was reached to resolve these cases.

 An MDL has many of the advantages commonly associated with a class action, allowing a large number of individuals to pursue a claim against a common defendant through a process that increases efficiency and lowers the costs of litigation.
 However, unlike a class action, each claim is evaluated based on the individual injuries suffered by the plaintiff, not through one class representative.